Bioconductor/bioconductor.org/content/developers/how-to/useDevel.md

 Which version of R?
 -------------------

-Package developers want to develop against the version of _R_ that will be available to users when the _Bioconductor_ devel branch becomes the _Bioconductor_ release branch.
+Package authors should develop against the version of _R_ that will be available to users when the _Bioconductor_ devel branch becomes the _Bioconductor_ release branch.

 _R_ has a '.y' release in x.y.z every year, but Bioconductor has a .y release (where current devel becomes release) every 6 months.